junxit/us-congress-bills-112/metadata.md

 - 2012-03-26 — Mr. Garrett moved to suspend the rules and pass the bill, as amended.
 - 2012-03-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 357 - 36 (Roll no. 127). (text: CR H1548-1549)
 - 2012-03-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 357 - 36 (Roll no. 127).(text: CR H1548-1549)
+- 2012-03-27 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2012-03-28 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 343.